jusqua/me-cart/README.md

 ### Running

-You can run immediately by using `make run`, it builds and run the project with default params.

-Or you can build first and the result file `me-cart` and pass the params by yourself
+You need to build first with `make` that returns a binary `me-cart`:
 ```
-make build
+make
 ./me-cart [terrain file path]
 ```

 ## Actions

-Use `Mouse` to move around, it's implements a fly-like camera
+Use `Mouse` to move around, it's implements a fly-like camera:

 | Key        | Description             |
 | ---------- | ----------------------- |